-Meet Beau Dick is a portrait of a Canadian art legend, a Maker of Monsters.
+Maker of Monsters is a portrait of a Canadian art legend.
 He was an enigmatic carver from a small remote village on the Northwest Coast of British Columbia.

 Beau Dick's remarkable masks have been celebrated across the global art scene as vibrant expressions of West Coast Indigenous culture and a sophisticated crossover into the contemporary art world.
 Dick had an unprecedented ability to tap into the collective memory of his people and breathe new life into age-old traditions.

 Maker of Monsters gives an intimate look into the life of one of Canada’s greatest artists.
 Beau Dick worked within an ancient tradition and rose to the ranks of international success within the white cube world of contemporary art while never forgetting his roots.
 This film strives to capture the essence of Beau Dick and his mysterious enigma as an artist who symbolized Canada’s history with the First Nations and the ethical dilemmas faced in reconciling with that colonialist history.
 Beau was able to use his celebrity to call attention to the injustices done to his people and the environment.

 Even in his activism, Beau relied on his culture to inform him how to be political.
 He didn’t simply stage protests; he enacted ancient ceremonies, creating a public display infused with spirituality.
 He challenged the Canadian government, chief-to-chief, on his own terms and by using traditional Kwakwaka’wakw political protocol, with minor adjustments for the contemporary situation.
 He carried out the ceremonial act of breaking a Copper and shaming the Canadian government on two occasions.
 First, on the steps of the Parliament Building in Victoria, BC, and then one year later on the steps of Parliament Hill in Ottawa.
 The Copper Breaking Ceremony is a spiritual and political act that had not been performed in over 100 years.